smherwig/phoenix-fileserver/README.md

 - **bd-std**: stores data blocks in plaintext, wihtout integrity guarantees
-- **bd-crypt**: encrypts each block using AES-256 in XTS mode; each block's IV is based on the block's ID.
+- **bd-crypt**: encrypts each block using AES-256 in XTS mode; each block's IV is based on the block's ID
 - **bd-verity**: maintains a Merkle tree over the blocks for integrity
-protection: a leaf of the tree is an HMAC of the associated block, and an internal node the HMAC of its two children.
+protection: a leaf of the tree is an HMAC of the associated block, and an internal node the HMAC of its two children
-- **bd-vericrypt**: the composition of bd-verity with bd-crypt; the Merkle Tree is over the encrypted blocks.
+- **bd-vericrypt**: the composition of bd-verity with bd-crypt; the Merkle Tree is over the encrypted blocks

 <a name="building"/> Building